Job Title: Child Health Play Specialist

 Desirable

-- Experience working with children with complex health and/or learning disabilities.
+- Experience of working with children and young people with long-term health conditions and their families.

 Disclosure and Barring Service Check